mingchaoji/mingchaoji/README.md

 ### Hi there 👋

-I just moved my codes to GitLab Fysik SU, please login with your SU account at gitlab.fysik.su.se to browse my codes.
+I just moved my codes to GitLab Fysik SU, for more info, please email me.

 <!--
 **mingchaoji/mingchaoji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.